incident.io Alternatives

 When to stay with incident.io

-Stay with incident.io if your team has wired Slack-native incident channels into 100+ runbooks, your Pro plus On-Call combo covers 24-7 escalation policies, or your SOC 2 audit relies on incident.io's audit log.
-The picks below address Atlassian-bundled Opsgenie, Slack-first Rootly, service-catalog-rich FireHydrant, low-cost Spike, and reliability-scorecard Blameless.
+Stay with incident.io if your team has wired Slack-native incident channels into 100+ runbooks, the Pro plus On-Call combo covers your 24-7 escalation policies, or your SOC 2 audit relies on incident.io's audit log.
+The picks below address the legacy alerting incumbent PagerDuty, the closest Slack-first peer Rootly, the service-catalog and SLO leader FireHydrant (now Freshworks-owned and bundling former Blameless features), and SMB-friendly Spike.

 OpsgenieFree tier